Allen Ginsberg: New York Beats

-In Ginsberg's first year at Columbia he met fellow undergraduate Lucien Carr, who introduced him to a number of future Beat writers, including Jack Kerouac, William S. Burroughs, and John Clellon Holmes.
-They bonded, because they saw in one another an excitement about the potential of American youth, a potential that existed outside the strict conformist confines of post–World War II, McCarthy-era America.
-Ginsberg and Carr talked excitedly about a "New Vision" (a phrase adapted from Yeats' "A Vision"), for literature and America.
-Carr also introduced Ginsberg to Neal Cassady, for whom Ginsberg had a long infatuation.
+In Ginsberg's first year at Columbia he met Lucien Carr, who introduced him to future Beat writers, including Jack Kerouac, William S. Burroughs, and John Clellon Holmes.
+They all shared a similar interest in developing a new literary ideology that rejected the cultural conformity of America post World War II.
+Ginsberg and Carr discussed a "New Vision" (a phrase adapted from Yeats' "A Vision"), to reshape literature and America.
+Carr also introduced Ginsberg to Neal Cassady, for whom Ginsberg formed a close and personal relationship.
 In the first chapter of his 1957 novel On the Road Kerouac described the meeting between Ginsberg and Cassady.
-Kerouac saw them as the dark (Ginsberg) and light (Cassady) side of their "New Vision", a perception stemming partly from Ginsberg's association with communism, of which Kerouac had become increasingly distrustful.
-Though Ginsberg was never a member of the Communist Party, Kerouac named him "Carlo Marx" in On the Road.
-This was a source of strain in their relationship.
+Ginsberg appeared as the character "Carlo Marx" reflecting his sympathy for leftist politics although he was never a member of the communist party.
+Political differences between both parties led to tensions between Ginsberg and Kerouac.